 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-The Company's primary credit risk is associated with its cash and cash equivalents, receivables, and reclamation bonds.
+The Company's primary credit risk is associated with its cash, receivables, and reclamation bonds.

-The Company's Canadian cash and cash equivalents are held in interest bearing accounts and short-term guaranteed investment certificates at major Canadian banks with high investment grade ratings.
+The Company's Canadian cash is held in chequing accounts at major Canadian banks with high investment grade ratings.
 Reclamation bonds are held in short-term guaranteed investment certificates at major Canadian banks or by the government of British Columbia as non-interest-bearing security deposits.
 The Company also maintains cash balances denominated in pesos and U.S. dollars held through a major bank in Mexico, which also has a high investment grade rating.
 Management considers the credit risk associated with its cash balances to be low.
-Historically, the Company has been exposed to credit risk in respect of value-added tax ("IVA") refunds receivable from the government of Mexico.
-The Company has recently experienced significant delays in the receipt of its IVA refunds and, accordingly, in 2021 it wrote off its IVA balances and began expensing IVA in the period incurred.
-The carrying value of the Company's cash, receivables, and reclamation bonds totals \$516,908 and represents the Company's maximum exposure to credit risk as at December 31, 2021 (2020 - \$1,066,859).
+The carrying value of the Company's cash, receivables, and reclamation bonds totals \$126,857 and represents the Company's maximum exposure to credit risk as at December 31, 2022 (2021 - \$516,908).